Keynote Address: Sh. GK Pillai, IAS, former Union Home Secretary of India

 India’s draft of the Personal Data Protection Bill, 2018, provides for regulations of users’ personal data that is collected by various third parties, including the state.
 It provides for the formation of a Data Protection Authority of India to protect citizens’ data and privacy — a growing concern in an increasingly digitized economy.
 This session will throw light on the provisions of the bill and its impact on stakeholders in general and physical security system vendors in general.
 The presenter shall also strive to make the corporate physical security professionals aware of the compliances they should demand from their security system vendors

-Speaker: Mr. Jaspreet Singh – Partner Cyber Security, EY
+Keynote Presenter: Mr. Jaspreet Singh – Partner Cyber Security, EY

 Implications of Privacy Laws on Security Management

-Speaker: Mr. Srinivas Poosarla, Vice President & Head (Global), Privacy & Data Protection, Infosys Ltd
+Keynote Presenter: Mr. Srinivas Poosarla, Vice President & Head (Global), Privacy & Data Protection, Infosys Ltd

 Predictive Criminal Profiling